 - Make use of a freezer's Quick Freeze section for new freezer items, then reallocate once frozen.
 Avoid stacking several fresh meat packages together, better to stagger them so they freeze more quickly.

 - Make sure container lids offer an airtight seal and containers are sized appropriately to minimize empty space and that lids are on tight.
 If you're using butcher type brown paper, consider adding a plastic bag to doubly protect frozen foods.
 Never use bags not intended for foods, such as garbage or household bags - they can contain harmful chemicals.
-If you're not sure it's food safe, don't use it.
+If you're not sure it's food-safe, don't use it.
 Learn about the causes of freezer burn and how to reduce the risk.

 - Use appropriately-sized freezer containers for tiny amounts.
 For baby food freezing or jams, use small plastic containers such as Ball's Jam Jars to minimize the presence of air in the container.

 - Avoid freezing foods that don't freeze well.
-Things such as milk or mayonaise-based meals and some other foods do not freeze well and some tend to seperate during the thawing process.
+Things such as milk or mayonnaise-based meals and some other foods do not freeze well and some tend to separate during the thawing process.
 And bread and buns though they freeze fine, tend to have a much shorter freezer life than meats.
 Their market bagging materials are very light and do not adequately protect against freezer burn.
 Keep bread and buns frozen only for a few days.

 - Freeze only foods you are sure your family will eat.
-There's no sense freezing the left-over soup or stew that nobody liked, unless you have a remedy to make it more appetizing later.
+There's no sense freezing the left-over soup or stew that nobody liked unless you have a remedy to make it more appetizing later.
 You'll just have to discard it eventually anyway; better to save the energy and hassle now.

 - Label and date all frozen foods.
 Adding a label helps you to identify foods and to know when they should be used before their quality deteriorates.